 Are brownstones expensive?

 Because brownstones are so popular (and valuable), many homes are called brownstones when they're actually just regular townhouses or rowhouses.
 These "fake" brownstones imitate the architectural features of true brownstones, such as the stoop and window lintels.
-However, the facade of the imposters is constructed with red or yellow brick, instead of the pinkish-brown sandstone used in an original brownstone.
+However, the imposters' facades are constructed with red or yellow brick instead of the pinkish-brown sandstone used in an authentic brownstone.

 If you own a brownstone building, it's essential to perform regular maintenance to help slow the rate of decay.
 Here are a few tips for brownstone owners that are recommended in The Brownstone Guide, a brownstone primer funded by a grant from the New York State Council on the Arts: